hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Remove IKEv2

-If you want to remove IKEv2 from the VPN server, but keep the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes, follow these steps.
+If you want to remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, follow these steps.
 Commands must be run as `root`.
-Note that this will delete all IKEv2 configuration and cannot be undone!
+Note that this will delete all IKEv2 configuration and **cannot be undone**!

 1. Rename (or delete) the IKEv2 config file: